Quickly exit this site by pressing the Escape key Leave this site

 We will conduct background checks on the candidate, their family and other residents living at their current address.
 Criminal convictions will not automatically prevent them joining and cases will be considered individually on their own merits.

-If candidates have been convicted or cautioned, they may still be eligible for appointment, depending on the nature and circumstances of the offence.
-However, failure to disclose details will result in their application being rejected and if appointed, may lead to dismissal.
 Please indicate any details of convictions for any offence (including all traffic convictions), or formal cautions by police for any offence (including cautions as a juvenile) on their application form.
 Candidates must also include spent convictions under the Rehabilitation of Offenders Act, 1974 (by virtue of the provisions of the Rehabilitation of Offenders Act, 1974 Exceptions Order, 1975) or any involvement whatsoever with civil or military police.